bliss-doctest/doctest/src/site/markdown/README.md

         assertEquals(HttpStatus.SC_NO_CONTENT, response2.httpStatus);

         /*
-         * Show how the response of the GET endpoint changed after the DELETE request was successfull.
+         * Show how the response of the GET endpoint changed after the DELETE request was successful.
          */
-        say("After the deleting of a profile was successfull the request to get the profile with the id \""
+        say("After the deleting of a profile was successful the request to get the profile with the id \""
             + profile.id + "\" will end up in a response with the status code " + HttpStatus.SC_NOT_FOUND);
         final ApiResponse response3 = makeGetRequest(buildUri("api/v1/profile/" + profile.id));
         assertEqualsAndSay(HttpStatus.SC_NOT_FOUND, response3.httpStatus, "The profile is not found since it has been deleted.");